In NBA history, teams with a 3-0 lead in a playoff series have gone on to win the series 100 percent of the time (110-0)

+There are 5 teams this year with a 3-0 lead in the first round of the NBA Playoffs, and as illustrated above, it's extremely unlikely any of them will blow their respective leads.
+But just how unlikely is it that a team down 0-3 has never come back to win the series?
 Usually the better team/higher seed will be up 3-0, but not always: this year the Wizards (East 5-seed) are up 3-0 on the Raptors (East 4-seed).
 Thus, I used the Log5's from this year's five 3-0 series to approximate the average chance the trailing team has at coming back and winning 4-3:

-3.79%
+3.79% |

 The Raptors have the best chance to be the first team to do it, about 1 in 10.
 Overall, 3.79% is low, but not entirely impossible (it's equivalent to about 1 in 26).
 But more unlikely than a team coming back from 3-0 is the fact that no team has done it in 110 tries.
 Using this year's 3.79% as a proxy, (1-3.79%)^110 = 1.42%.
 Just like a 16-seed beating a 1-seed in the NCAA tournament, a team coming back from 0-3 is bound to happen eventually.
 Just ask the 2004 Red Sox.